containerize-com/Products/en/marketplace/reaction/installation.md

 #### **Install Reaction On Ubuntu**

 First, ensure that all the depency packages of Reaction are installed and  up to date then please follow the instructions listed below.
-Clone reactioncommerce repository, and then run make command in the reaction-development-platform directory as below:
+Clone reaction commerce repository, and then run make command in the reaction-development-platform directory as below:

     git clone git@github.com:reactioncommerce/reaction-development-platform.git
     cd reaction-development-platform